 The agency may prescribe a reasonable fee for making copies of nonexempt public records.
 The fee must not exceed the agency's actual costs of copying the record, including the cost of the medium on which it is copied and the cost of mechanically reproducing it, but not including staff costs.
 In general, ten cents per page has been deemed a reasonable fee for records in paper format.
 See, e.g., 200 KAR 1:020 § 3.
+However, some public agencies are authorized by law to charge a higher fee.
+See, e.g., KRS 64.019(2) (county clerks).
 The fee should be stated in the agency's rules and regulations.

 Commercial use.
 The Open Records Act authorizes public agencies to impose a higher copying fee for requests made for a commercial purpose.
 KRS 61.874(4).
 This higher fee may include the costs associated with staff time spent processing the request, which ordinarily cannot be charged.
 KRS 61.874(4)(c).
 Commercial purpose is defined as "any use by which the user expects a profit either through commission, salary, or fee," but excludes print or electronic media and attorneys representing parties in litigation.
 KRS 61.870(4).
+However, a federal court recently held unconstitutional the exception that prevents charging a commercial use fee for media access to public records.
+See Zillow, Inc. v.
+Bork, -F.Supp.3d-2022 WL 883849 (E.D.
+Ky.
+March 24, 2022) (declaring KRS 61.870(4)(b)(1) unconstitutional in light of the restriction it places on the First Amendment rights of other commercial purpose requesters.)
+As of the date of this publication, that order is not yet final and may be subject to revision or appellate review.
 The agency may require any requester to certify whether the records will be used for a commercial purpose prior to producing the records.
 KRS 61.874(4)(b).
-As explained on page 5, commercial use of booking photographs or official inmate photographs is prohibited where the commercial user publishes or posts the photographs and requires payment of a fee for removal of the photographs from the publication or website.
+As explained on page 6, commercial use of booking photographs or official inmate photographs is prohibited where the commercial user publishes or posts the photographs and requires payment of a fee for removal of the photographs from the publication or website.

 Online access.
 A public agency may provide online access to public records in electronic format.
 The agency may require that the requester enter into a contract, license, or other agreement with the agency, and may charge fees.
 KRS 61.874(6).
 The fees cannot exceed the cost of physical connection to the system and the reasonable cost of computer time access charges.
-The following factors are additional factors an agency should consider: